-The Slides pane appears to the left of the map.
-The ribbon above Map Viewer changes to include options for creating a presentation.
+The page reloads and the Slides pane appears to the left of the map.
+The ribbon above Map Viewer Classic changes to include options for creating a presentation.
 The same layers in your map are available for editing as you create your slides.
 Individual slides can have different operational layers, map locations, visible pop-ups, and titles.

 - Click the Add button to add a new slide.

 - In the slide title, click in the text box and type Four drivers on the Washington-New York route suspected of fuel card misuse; we examined their 94 refilling stops along the 243-mile route.